vilsonneto/devhub/README.md

 #

-Foobar is a Python library for dealing with word pluralization.
+Devhub is a React application designed as a portfolio hub for developers to showcase their skills and projects.

 ## Installation